 Applications for contracting will be reviewed on a rolling basis up until the Friday of week 7 of a given semester.
 The application should detail the assigned project and be reviewed with the course's instructor before submission.
 The Honors College does not mandate specific upper or lower limits on the work required for the contract; faculty members and students should work together to devise work appropriate to the course subject and level.
-Courses at the 100 level and courses taught by graduate students are not typically eligible for Honors contracts.
+Please note the following: